Baked Apples with Cheddar.

 Walnuts are typically my go-to choice for baking and they work really nicely in these apples.
 I love their rich flavor, satisfying qualities and brain health and heart health promoting omega 3’s.
 Walnuts also provide protein (4 grams) and fiber (2 grams) per 1 oz serving.

-These Cheddar, Walnut and Raisin Baked Apples are a perfectly portioned treat that the whole family can enjoy.
+These Baked Apples with Cheddar are a perfectly portioned treat that the whole family can enjoy.

 If the addition of cheddar scares you, try it anyway, promise you will love it.
 The cheddar adds a saltiness, creaminess and savoriness to these baked apples and cuts through the sweetness.
 Adrian was hesitant to try these with the cheddar, but it ended up being his favorite part of the apple.

-Here’s how to make this simple fall dessert:
+Here’s how to make this simple fall dessert – Baked Apples with Cheddar:

-- 5 small apples (we used Honeycrisp and Cortland, but you can use any good baking apple)
+- 5 apples (we used Honeycrisp and Cortland, but you can use any good baking apple)